Coder-Dude10/arduino-esolang-interpreter/README.md

 # Arduino Esolang Interpreter
-An IDE and interpreter of esolang syntax for Arduino boards.
+An IDE and interpreter of Brainfk++ for Arduino boards.
 # Brainfk++ Command Set
 | Command | Description | Parameters |
 | --- | --- | --- |